Planarians and Regeneration: Facts and Possible Applications

 New individuals produced by cutting a particular planarian into pieces are genetically identical to their "parent".
 Even when the body is cut into more than a hundred pieces, each piece will grow into a complete animal.
 In the nineteenth century, a scientist named Thomas Hunt Morgan claimed that 279 pieces of a planarian will regenerate new individuals.

 It isn't necessary to completely separate a planarian into pieces in order to trigger regeneration.
 If the head is cut down the middle while the rest of the body is left intact, each half of the head regenerates the missing part.
 As a result, the animal ends up with two heads.
-Regeneration in a planarian takes about seven days or sometimes a little longer.
+Regeneration in a planarian takes about seven days or a little longer.

 Facts About Planarian Regeneration